The loop FOREACH is a control structure specifically designed to traverse and access the elements of a collection in a simplified manner.

 element = collection[index];

-// actions to be performed with each element
+// actions to perform with each element

 }